qkzk/paas/readme.md

 ## ALPHA VERSION

 This is an alpha version which is still in development.
-Currently, the certificates paths are hardcoded and can't be changed.
-It will change soonly.

 # PaaS - Pandoc As A Service